analyticalmindsltd/smote_variants/docs/getting_started.rst

 .. image:: figures/base.png
 .. image:: figures/SMOTE_ENN.png

-If you use this package, please consider citing the following papers:
+If you use this package, please consider citing the following papers.

+Preprint for the package: https://www.researchgate.net/publication/333968087_smote-variants_a_Python_Implementation_of_85_Minority_Oversampling_Techniques

 BibTex for the package: